PurgaHaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory prints out the absolute path name of the current working directory
+1-listit list all contents of my current directory